Search Health Tests

 What’s Included in Your Assessment

 Your assessment brings together an extensive suite of biomarkers spanning inflammation, metabolic health, hormones, nutrients, oxidative stress, and environmental toxins—along with key dementia-specific tests such as p-tau217 and ApoE genotype.
 These results are combined with optional brain imaging and detailed cardiovascular risk markers to reveal the underlying biochemical patterns influencing your cognitive performance.
-Every test is chosen for its ability to detect early, reversible drivers of brain ageing long before symptoms appear.
+Every test is chosen for its ability to measure reversible drivers of brain ageing long before symptoms appear.

 Your Personalised Cognitive Health Plan